UVM students in a lab setting

 * The tuition price above reflects a 50% savings from out-of-state academic year tuition for high school students.

-Commuter Prices (Not residing on campus)
+Commuter Prices (not residing on campus)

 Dual EnrollmentIn-State Vermont High School Students – 2025 Price

-• Deadline to request a voucher for Summer 2024 to be announced
+• Deadline to request a voucher for Summer 2025 to be announced

-• Tuition – TBD
+• Tuition – with a voucher $0

 • Lab Fee – See Individual Course Descriptions